decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

             `--poolfees=`                              | The per-ticket fee mandated by the ticket pool as a percent (e.g. 1.00 for 1.00% fee)
             `--gaplimit=`                              | The size of gaps between used addresses.
 Used for address scanning and when generating addresses with the wrap option. (default: 20)
             `--stakepoolcoldextkey=`                   | Enables the wallet as a stake pool with an extended key in the format of "xpub...:index" to derive cold wallet addresses to send fees to
-            `--allowhighfees`                          | Force the RPC client to use the 'allowHighFees' flag when sending transactions
+            `--manualtickets`                          | Do not discover new tickets through network synchronization `--allowhighfees`                          | Force the RPC client to use the 'allowHighFees' flag when sending transactions
             `--txfee=`                                 | Sets the wallet's tx fee per kb (default: 0.0001 DCR) `--accountgaplimit=`                       | Number of accounts that can be created in a row without using any of them (default: 10)